Benshcha/Gravity-Simulation/README.md

 push mass <br>
 call addPlanet

-There should be up to 5 segments of code like the above.
+There should be up to 5 segments of code like the above!
+If you wish to change existing problems you should change the xPosition, yPosition... etc of the planet which you wish to change.

+Gal Ben-Shach 10.6.2020